-The show well is drilled deeper but parallel to the injection well.
+The show well is drilled deeper but parallel to the injection.
 Steam is then pushed through the injection well, which heats the bitumen.

-The liquified bitumen then starts to sink into the production well because of gravity.
-Once in the show well, the bitumen is then pumped up to the surface.
+The liquified bitumen starts to sink into the production well because of gravity.
+Once in the show well, the bitumen is pumped to the surface.
 There can be up to 20 tubes being used during this process.
 More tubes used mean less surface disruption.